governance-foundation/governance.foundation/docusaurus/blog/2020-06-16-governance-foundation.md

 - how change is controlled or allowed
 - how knowledge moves or gets trapped
 - how incentives shape behaviour
-- how systems reinforce or undermine the intended direction
+- how systems reinforce or undermine intended direction

 If these things are weak, unclear, or contradictory, no amount of polished documentation will save the organisation from drift.